-

 Academic Eligibility

-• Grades are essential to remaining apart of the team.
+Grades are essential to remaining apart of the team, eligibility is run every Friday.

-• Strike #1: If an athlete is considered ineligible, they may attend practice but cannot compete for one week.
+- If a player is ineligible, they may attend practice but cannot compete for that specific week.

 Behavior – Your behavior should be exemplary.
-You are representing yourself, the team and the school.
+You represent yourself, the team, and the school.
 Therefore, no inappropriate behavior will be tolerated.

 • Players should treat teammates, coaches, trainers and officials with respect.